-The previous Hidden Falls and Crosby Farm Regional Park Master Plan was written in 1970 and was not adopted by the Metropolitan Council, as the council had only recently been created.
-The Regional Parks system was started four years later, in 1974 (Met Council website).
-This 2019 plan will ensure that Hidden Falls and Crosby Farm parks are meeting the mission and vision of the City and the needs of the region, and provide a framework for future improvements and funding requests.
+The previous Hidden Falls and Crosby Farm Regional Park Master Plan was written in 1970 prior to the establishment of the Regional Parks system which was started four years later, in 1974 (see the Metropolitan Council website - https:// metrocouncil.org/About-Us/What-We-Do/Metropolitan-Council-History.aspx).
+The parks were again studied and planned during the Great River Passage Master Plan (2013) as a part of the city's system of river park land.
+This 2019 plan will ensure that Hidden Falls and Crosby Farm Regional park is meeting the mission and vision of the City and the needs of the region, and provide a framework for future improvements and funding requests.